 During that time Natalia was also a part of a mentoring project called “Chumz” at the “Baccalaureate School of Global Education” in Astoria, NY, where her team worked with students in building peer mentoring relationships between 10th and 7th graders, through workshops and projects.

-For the past five years Natalia has been serving on the Parent Council of Cornelia F. Bradford School (P.S.#16) in Jersey City where her children are enrolled.
+From 2013-2020 Natalia has been serving on the Parent Council of Cornelia F. Bradford School (P.S.#16) in Jersey City where her children were enrolled.
 The Parent Council of PS16 operates as a non-profit corporation called “Concerned Parents Association” (CPA of PS16) and their mission is to support and serve the students, parents and staff of the school.
 Natalia served a complete 2-year term as President and 2-year term as 1st Vice President.
-She continues to serve on parent council as a Committee Director in charge of training new parent leaders and public relations.
+She continued to serve on parent council as a Committee Director in charge of training new parent leaders and public relations.
 Natalia developed a series of training workshops, which she hosts for new parents who wish to get involved in school volunteering and authored a Parent Handbook as an in-depth introduction to the day-to-day parent council operations.

-Under Natalia’s leadership, in the course of 5 years the parent-run non-profit organization has increased its annual revenues from $15,000/year to over $150,000/year.
-These revenues are used to supplement the education of children in a public school No. #16 (Cornelia F. Bradford School).
+Under Natalia’s leadership, in the course of 7 years the parent-run non-profit organization has increased its annual revenues from $15,000/year to nearly $250,000/year.
+These revenues were used to supplement the education of children in a public school No. #16 (Cornelia F. Bradford School).
 For a school that receives no Title 1 state aid, it is a significant supplement generated entirely by parent efforts.

-In addition to her volunteer work at P.S.#16 Natalia serves as Secretary on the executive board of Greenville Neighborhood Alliance (GNA), a non-profit group that helps residents organize into block associations and work to improve quality of life issues in Wards A & F in Jersey City.
+From 2018-2019 Natalia served as Secretary on the executive board of Greenville Neighborhood Alliance (GNA), a non-profit group that helps residents organize into block associations and work to improve quality of life issues in Wards A & F in Jersey City.
 GNA also organizes bi-annual college tours for urban youth from local public schools to out of state HBCU universities.